 Now that you are sure that the engine is filled with extra oil, it is time to drain the excess oil.
 There are two ways to do this: the first method is easy and less messy.
 It requires an oil suction pump through which you pull the oil from either the cap access point or the dipstick tube.
-This method does not require you to raise your car but will need an air supply for the vacuum.
+This method does not require you to raise your car but you will need an air supply for the vacuum.
 You can use both a manual vacuum pump or an automatic.
-If you want a manual tool for these tasks, and good for several other things.
-Check out the: Vacuum Fluid Extractor Pump Tank Remover Link to Amazon
+If you want a manual tool for these tasks, which is also good for several other things, check out the: Vacuum Fluid Extractor Pump Tank Remover Link to Amazon

 The second method is a traditional one and can be messy as well.
 The tools required are a drive socket wrench and a plastic oil pan.
 Raise your car to some height then crawl underneath and locate the plug.
 Place the plastic oil pan beneath the oil plug and loosen the plug until the oil begins to drip.
 Make sure you don’t loosen the plug too much and remove only a certain amount.
-Check again with the dipstick to ensure the oil is of right amount.
+Check again with the dipstick to ensure the correct amount of oil.

 Post Maintenance Tips

-Now that you know how important it is to keep the engine oil at its optimal level make sure to double check every time you take your car for the routine oil change.
-The recommended oil change schedule and the amount of oil your car engine need is mentioned in the owner’s manual.
-Sometimes if you had your car at a bad workshop, they might only fill the amount of oil from the information they got from their computer.
+Now that you know how important it is to keep the engine oil at its optimal level, make sure to double check every time you take your car for the routine oil change.
+The recommended oil change schedule and the amount of oil your car engine needs is mentioned in the owner’s manual.
+Sometimes, if you have had your car at a bad workshop, they might have only filled the amount of oil from the information they got from their computer.
 Because of that, even a mechanic can make a mistake and forgot to check the oil level after a service.
 That’s why you should always double check after you or your mechanic have filled oil in your engine.

 - Overfilling your engine oil can hurt your engine and damage a lot of parts in your engine.

-- Be careful when you are filling your engine oil that you got the right amount of oil.
+- Be careful when you are filling your engine oil that you have used the right amount of oil.

-- Always double check, even after your car have been in a workshop.
-They can make mistakes also
+- Always double check, even after your car has been in a workshop.
+They can make mistakes also.